 From the author of The Freelance Mum: A flexible career guide for better work-life balance

 Ready for the ultimate work-life balance and to earn what you deserve?
-This course will help you work out what your business should be (or refine an existing idea), give you a big confidence boost, ensure you have the money stuff sorted and the steps to get started…
+This course will help you work out what your freelance path, business or ‘side hustle’ should be (or refine an existing idea), give you a big confidence boost, ensure you have the money stuff sorted and the practical steps to get started… Course starts 23rd Sept

 The benefits of self-employment are huge…

 - Choose what you earn